P2J

-Richard Olowaranti Mbu Isong (born 11 July 1987), professionally known as P2J is a Nigerian-British producer from London, England.
-He is best known for his work with the likes of Beyoncé, Wizkid, Stormzy, FKA Twigs, Burna Boy, Tems, Doja Cat & many more.
+Richard Olowaranti Mbu Isong (born 11 July 1987), known professionally as P2J is a Nigerian-British producer from London, England.
+He has produced for high-profile pop artists including Beyoncé, Wizkid, Stormzy, FKA Twigs, Burna Boy, Tems, and Doja Cat, among others.

 Career

 P2J started to solidify his production career at age 14, when an instructor recommended he transfer to music courses.
-His career kickstarted in 2007 on the television show, Channel U under the name P2J Project with the grime song "Hands in the Air".
+His career kickstarted in 2007 on the television station, Channel U under the name P2J Project with the grime song "Hands in the Air".
 He formerly produced songs under the name Pro2Jay, for the likes of Tiwa Savage, Krept and Konan and Lily Allen.
 In 2017, he produced the song "Covered in You" for Chris Brown's album Heartbreak on a Full Moon.